veganaize/closure-compiler/FAQ.md

 #### The short answer

+In some cases it's not possible to translate code like this to ES5 in a way that older versions of Internet Explorer will run correctly.
+If your code only needs to run on nodejs, or modern browsers, you can pass the flag `--allow_method_call_decomposing` to bypass this error.

+#### The other short answer

 Rewrite your code so that the result of the `yield` or `await` is stored in a temporary variable.

 ```javascript